jaredgk/PPP/docs/source/PPP_pages/utilities.rst

 PPP Utilities
 =============

-The utility functions were developed to perform various tasks often needed when preparing files for population genetic analyses.
+XXX The utility functions were developed to perform various tasks often needed when preparing files for population genetic analyses.

 .. toctree::
    :maxdepth: 1